zggl/deck.gl/dev-docs/roadmaps/tile-layer-roadmap.md

 ## Way forward for Open PRs

+To help providing feedback in the PRs themselves, it may help discuss how they fit into the TileLayer roadmap.

 ### PR [`MVTTileLayer`](https://github.com/uber/deck.gl/pull/3935)

+Proposed feedback:
-- Worker Thread loading of [MVT](https://github.com/mapbox/vector-tile-js) (mapbox vector tiles) - Remove, and build/use new `@loaders.gl/mvt` / `@loaders.gl/mapbox-vector-tiles` module.
+- Worker Thread loading of [MVT](https://github.com/mapbox/vector-tile-js) (mapbox vector tiles) - Remove, and build/use new `@loaders.gl/mvt` (or `@loaders.gl/mapbox-vector-tile`) module.
-- Tile Cache - Generalize and put in core TileLayer (possible loaders.gl)
+- Tile Cache - Generalize and put in core TileLayer (or possibly share TileCache with `Tileset3D` in loaders.gl)
-- Composite Geometry - keep this on application side, just make sure TileLayer offers necessary hooks.
+- Composite Geometry - do not merge, keep this on application side, just make sure `TileLayer` offers necessary hooks that app needs.

 ### PR [Non-geospatial `TileLayer`](https://github.com/uber/deck.gl/pull/4117)

+Proposed feedback:
 - Do not create a separate base class
 - Provide the necessary hooks in the standard `TileLayer` (or `Tileset2D` class) to control coordinate mapping to tiles
    - `tileSize`,